initqp/somd_tutorials/3.active_learning_2/README.md

         energy_shift = -2199303.769
 ```
 The above settings mean:
-- We will perform four iterations of training in total.
+- We will perform three iterations of training in total.
 - In each training iteration:
   - Four different NEPs will be trained.
   - Five MD runs will be performed to collective conformations.
   - The length of the MD runs is 8000.
-  - At least 20 and at most 250 new structures will be accepted.
+  - At least 20 and at most 100 new structures will be accepted.
 - The force MSD's lower limit of acceptable new structures is 200 kJ/mol/nm
   (about 2 eV/Å), and the force MSD's upper limit of acceptable new
   structures is 400 kJ/mol/nm (about 4 eV/Å).
 You may have found that these